-This Data Processing Agreement (“DPA”) is made as of the Effective Date by and between in2tel and Customer (each a “party”, together the “parties”), pursuant to the Service Agreement for the provision and use of in2pbx (“Services”).
+This Data Processing Agreement (“DPA”) is made as of the Effective Date by and between in2tel and Customer (each a “party”, together with the “parties”), pursuant to the Service Agreement for the provision and use of in2pbx (“Services”).

-This DPA is supplemental to the Service Agreement and sets out the terms that apply when Personal Data is processed by in2tel under the Service Agreement on behalf of Customer.
+This DPA is supplemental to the Service Agreement and sets out the terms that apply when Personal Data is processed by in2tel under the Service Agreement on behalf of the Customer.

-Other capitalized terms used but not defined in this DPA have the same meanings as set out in the Service Agreement
+Other capitalized terms used but not defined in this DPA have the same meanings as set out in the Service Agreement.

-- The terms used in this DPA shall be deemed to have the same meaning as in the applicable data-protection regulations and the practice developed at any given time regarding the applicable data-protection regulations.
+- The terms used in this DPA shall be deemed to have the same meaning as in the applicable data protection regulations and the practice developed at any given time regarding the applicable data protection regulations.
 This means that definitions in this DPA may change during the term of the agreement.
 The above means that this DPA involves the following definitions:

 Service Agreement: means the Agreement between Customer and in2tel or in2tel’s distributors/resellers, whether written or electronic, for the provision and user of in2pbx (“Services”), and any attachments thereto.

 Processing: the measure or combination of measures concerning Personal Data or sets of Personal Data, e.g. collection, registration, organization, structuring, storage, processing or alteration, creation, reading, use, surrender through transfer, dissemination or other provision, adjustment or consolidation, limitation, deletion or destruction.

 Applicable Data Protection Law: the General Data Protection Regulation (EU) 2016/679 (‘GDPR’), and other regulations with the relevant implementation statutes and the regulations in this area applying at any given time.
 Non-European Data Protection Legislation may also apply to the processing of Customer Personal Data.